NX915/labber-eats/README.md

 #### Hungry labber

-1. As a hungry labber, I want to be able to browse and select menu items from the restaurant's site because I don't want to spend time ordering on site.
+1. As a hungry labber, I want to be able to browse and select menu items from the restaurant's site because I want to pre-order and save time.

 2. As a hungry labber, I want to be able to see the full details of my order (e.g. cost, items, quantities) before checking out so that I can confirm my order and know how much money to bring.